theozaurus/littleneck_clamav/README.md

 =================

-[Littleneck ClamAV](http://github.com/theozaurus/littleneck_clamav) is a thin wrapper to make it fast and easy to use [ClamAV](http://www.clamav.net) within Ruby.
+[Littleneck ClamAV](http://github.com/theozaurus/littleneck_clamav) is a thin wrapper to make it quick and easy to use [ClamAV](http://www.clamav.net) within Ruby.

 It will use `clamdscan` if available to save load time, or fallback to